 Seville in Fall - September through November

 Fall is the next best time to visit Seville for good weather and decent crowds

 I would avoid September.
 The summer heat and international tourists tend to linger in Seville in September.
 Expect hotel prices to be high this month, and book all reservations for sights and restaurants in advance.

 October in Seville also brings crisp, cool mornings.
 You can get that morning jog in without a heatstroke and lay by the pool in the afternoon.

 Some websites warn of rain starting in October.
 I’ve been to Seville four times in early/mid-October.
-On the first trip it rained for a brief period in the evening twice.
-The other three visits it didn’t rain once nor was rain listed in the 10-day forecast.
+On the first trip, it rained briefly in the evening twice.
+On the other three visits, it didn’t rain once nor was rain listed in the 10-day forecast.

 You’ll have an easier time getting into popular restaurants and will be able to enjoy the sights with significantly fewer tourists.
 Pack a light jacket as the lows hover in the low-50s.
 Daytime highs are typically in the high-60s and low-70s, which is still wonderful patio and sightseeing weather.

 If you’re in Seville at this time, make sure you have your train reservations going into and out of Seville booked ahead of time.
 It’s not uncommon for the trains to sell out during Columbus Day weekend.